hitesh97/candiate-test/SUBMISSION.md

 - "No tasks with status" message when filter has no results
 - Contextual suggestions for each empty state

-**Sorting Controls:**

-- All sorting buttons rendered (Created Date, Due Date, Priority, Title)
-- Sort order toggle button rendered (Asc/Desc)
-- Active sort button highlighted with blue background
-- Sort selection changes when buttons clicked
-- Sort order toggles between ascending and descending

 **Sorting Functionality:**

-- Default sort by created date in descending order
+- Default sort by created date in descending order (via props)
-- Sort by title alphabetically (A-Z in asc, Z-A in desc)
+- Sort by title alphabetically when sortBy="title" prop passed
-- Sort by priority (high→medium→low in desc order)
+- Sort by priority when sortBy="priority" prop passed
+- Sort by due date when sortBy="dueDate" prop passed
+- Ascending vs descending order controlled by sortOrder prop
-- Sort by due date with no-due-date tasks last (Infinity handling)
+- Tasks without due dates sorted last (Infinity handling)
-- Sort order inversion works correctly (asc vs desc)

 **Component Integration:**

 - TaskCard components rendered for each task
-- Callbacks (onUpdateTask, onDeleteTask, onEditTask) passed to TaskCard
+- Callbacks (onUpdateTask, onDeleteTask, onDuplicateTask) passed to TaskCard
 - Pagination integration with correct totalItems count
 - Grid layout with responsive columns (1/2/3 columns)

 **Testing Approach:**
 Used vitest with @testing-library/react for component rendering and DOM queries.
-Simulated user interactions with userEvent for button clicks.
-Verified sorting behavior by extracting task titles in rendered order and comparing with expected sequences.
-Tested edge cases like tasks without due dates (sorted as Infinity).
-Used container queries to verify CSS grid classes for responsive layout.
-Verified pagination integration through callback pattern.
+TaskList now receives sortBy and sortOrder as props from parent (App component), making it a presentation component focused on display logic.
+Tests verify sorting works correctly by passing different prop combinations and checking rendered task order.
+Verified filtering, empty states, and component integration through prop callbacks.
+All sorting UI interaction tests removed as sorting controls moved to TaskSorting component.

+**Note on Refactoring:**
+After extracting sorting controls to TaskSorting component, TaskList tests were updated to reflect new component interface.
+Tests now verify TaskList correctly displays tasks in order specified by sortBy/sortOrder props rather than testing internal sorting state management.
+This improves test clarity and aligns with component's new role as a presentation component.

 ---